azakero/weather-app/README.md

 # Weather App
 > A simple NodeJS weather app.

-Data fetched from DarkSky API.
-Geolocation data fetched from Mapbox.
+Data fetched from DarkSky API and Mapbox.

 ## Version
 1.0.0